LoginRadius/docs/content/references/javascript-library/customizing-your-registration-schema/index.md

 }
 ```

+### type

-  * **type**: The type of field to display.
+The type of field to display.
 This key supports `string`, `password`, `multi`, `option`, `email` and `text` as possible values.

   * `string`: Displays the consumer's input normally.

   * `password`: Hides the consumer's input.

   * `multi`: Displays a checkbox.

   * `option`: Displays a dropdown select field.
 The `options` key is also required for an input of this type.

   * `email`: Displays an input of type email.
 This specifically creates an HTML input tag with the attribute `type` set to `email`.
 This will be automatically validated by supported browsers.

   * `text`: Displays an expandable textarea.

+### name

-  * **name**: The name of the field to be added.
+The name of the field to be added.
 This links the data entered in the field to a supported attribute in your app's user object.
 This key supports `firstname`, `lastname` and `company`.

+### display

-  * **display**: The text to display for your field in the registration form.
+The text to display for your field in the registration form.
 You can enter any value here.

+### rules

-  * **rules**: The validation rules to be used for this field.
+The validation rules to be used for this field.
 Refer to the [Validation Rules](#validation-rules) section for more information.

+### options

-  * **options**: The array of options to provide as selectable to the consumer.
+The array of options to provide as selectable to the consumer.
 This key is only applicable to schemas of type `option`, and is required.

   * `text`: The display text to be displayed to your consumer.

   * `value`: The value to be saved corresponding to the text your consumer selects.

 ## Adding Fields